Does Vinegar Kill Weeds?

 How Does Vinegar Affect Weeds?

 Acetic acid works by drawing moisture out of plant cells, causing rapid dehydration of any tissue it contacts.
-You’ll typically see results within 24 hours – leaves turn brown and crispy, stems wilt, and it looks like the weed is dying.
+You will typically see results within 24 hours.
+Leaves turn brown and crispy, stems wilt, and it looks like the weed is dying.
 But appearances can be deceiving.

 ROOT SURVIVAL